2.2 Administration and governance of youth volunteering

 The Department for Youth Policies and Universal Civic Service has the function of coordinating government actions targeting young people and measures regarding civic service.

-The Minister of Education, University and Research encourages the promotion and awareness of students in the field of solidarity and voluntary work through the signing of specific agreements with the Minister of Labour and Social Policies as well as memoranda of undertaking with subjects of the third sector operating at a national level.
+The Ministry of Education and Merit and the Ministry of University and Research encourage the promotion and awareness of students in the field of solidarity and voluntary work through the signing of specific agreements with the Ministry of Labour and Social Policies as well as memoranda of undertaking with subjects of the third sector operating at a national level.

-The Minister of Labour and Social Policies, in agreement with the Regions (State-Regions Conference), the Minister of Education, University and Research and the Minister of Public Administration are responsible for defining the criteria for the recognition of skills acquired in volunteering.
+The Ministry of Labour and Social Policies, in agreement with the Regions (State-Regions Conference), the Ministry of Education and Merit and the Ministry of University and Research , together with the Ministry of Public Administration are responsible for defining the criteria for the recognition of skills acquired in volunteering.

 Public administrations (State, Regions, Provinces, Municipalities) have the task of promoting and raising awareness on the culture of volunteering, in collaboration with schools, universities, volunteering organizations and other third sector entities.